SAVING PRIMARY FORESTS

 SAVING EARTH’S LAST PRIMARY FORESTS

 Earth’s spectacular primary forests (“old growth” forests) are irreplaceable ecosystems, unique places where nature’s ecosystem services are highly concentrated.
 They provide habitat for the greatest number of terrestrial and freshwater species, including many endangered species, they store vast amounts of carbon, they provide the highest quality freshwater, they provide livelihoods to local communities and they are the homelands of Indigenous Peoples.
 In short, primary forests are critical to addressing many of our most urgent environmental and social problems.
 We can’t avoid catastrophic climate change or stop the global extinction crisis unless we protect primary forests – they are essential life-support systems.

 But they are going fast.
 We’ve already lost over a third of the planet’s forests and less than a third of what remains is primary.
 And we continue to lose millions of hectares of primary forest each year.
 We simply have not succeeded in making industrial activity – including logging – sustainable in primary forests, even with best practices.
 In some instances primary forests are even being converted to wood chips and burned as biofuels.

 But we are running out of time.
-The latest scientific reports emphasize that species continue to go extinct at high rates, wildlife populations are collapsing and we may only have about ten years of emissions left at current rates to avoid catastrophic warming.
+Species continue to go extinct at high rates, wildlife populations are collapsing and we may only have about ten years of emissions left at current rates to avoid catastrophic warming.

 Wild Heritage is proud to serve as the secretariat for IntAct: International Action for Primary Forests, a coalition of over 100 organizations that have signed the IntAct Statement of Principes and are working to prioritize primary forest conservation around the world.
 Please visit the IntAct website for more information and please watch our video below!